maps-gpu/MAPS/README.md

 To compile code with MAPS, use the includes under the "include" directory.

-You can either include specific header files, or include MAPS using the all-inclusive header (from .cu files only):
+It is generally recommended to include MAPS using the all-inclusive header (from .cu files only):

 ``` cpp